Definition of Practical Nursing as described in the Nurse Practice Act:

 Quality classroom instruction is combined with sound clinical laboratory experience in the curriculum content areas of Anatomy & Physiology, Personal & Vocational Concepts, Fundamentals of Nursing, Pharmacology & IV Therapy, Nutrition, Nursing of Adults, Maternal-Newborn Nursing, and Nursing of Children.

-Admission Criteria: Completion of an application with $50 fee submitted, official high school or GED/High School Equivalency Test (HSE) transcripts, signed drug screen consent form, submission of criminal record check form, completion of entrance exam (TEAS), and attendance at orientation session.
+Admission Criteria: Completion of an application with $50 fee submitted, official high school or GED/High School Equivalency Test (HSE) transcripts, signed drug screen consent form, submission of criminal record check form, completion of Hesi A2 entrance exam with a minimal cumulative score of 60% and interview with the coordinator and instructor.

 Applicants for whom English is a second language must take the TOEFL test of English proficiency or Michigan Test and obtain a passing score.
 Applicants are responsible for making their own arrangements for testing.